anzarlv/QCseq/README.md

-output metrics independently such as RNAseqQC (Ziebell, 2024), Seurat (Hao et al., 2023), or scater (McCarthy et al., 2017), QCseq systematically provides a unified score to reflect overall sample integrity.
-The `QCseq` package was developed using
-`R version 4.5.1 (2025-06-13)`,
+output metrics independently such as RNAseqQC (Ziebell, 2024), Seurat (Hao et al., 2023), or scater (McCarthy et al., 2017), QCseq systematically provides a unified score to reflect overall sample integrity, a novel advancement.
+The `QCseq` package was developed using `R version 4.5.1 (2025-06-13)`,
 `Platform: aarch64-apple-darwin20 (64-bit)` and
 `Running under: macOS Sequoia 15.6.1`.